GENERAL INFORMATION:

 Tuition fees: Fees for New Students are :

-For the academic year, September through early June (per my teaching calendar) please pay by check or zelle to monkcello@comcast.net on the first of each month.
+For the academic year, September through early June (per my teaching calendar) please pay by check or zelle to monkcello@comcast.net Please set up a monthly deposit on the first of each month (not the month before).
+If I do not receive the payment by the 10th of the month, there is a $35 late fee.

 Summer lessons do not follow the Academic year monthly fee.
 For the summer, lessons are based on the same fee per lesson.
 Summer lessons begin when my academic teaching calendar is completed.
 Each family individually sets a schedule with me based on their summer availability and my summer teaching schedule.
 Then we count the number of lessons for the summer and establish a fee which is prepaid at the first session or divided into two payments.
-We ca switch summer dates if necessary (given some advance notice), as long as we keep the same number of lessons.
+We can switch summer dates if necessary (given a 24 hour advance notice), as long as we keep the same number of lessons and lessons are finished iin the summer.
 I teach Monday through Thursday in the summer.
 Summer is a wonderful time to move ahead with lessons!

 Communication:

 It is very important for us to communicate about any problems that arise.
 Sometimes misunderstandings occur and I would like to insure that we discuss things to overcome any difficulty or problem.
-Also, young cellists go through quite predictable and understandable highs and lows.
-There will times when they are swamped with school work and cannot keep up their daily practicing.
-On average they should shoot for 6 days a week, to produce an even 5 days of 45 minutes to an hour of focused, goal-oriented work.
+Also, please keep in mind, young cellists go through quite predictable and understandable highs and lows.
+There will times when they are swamped with school work but even 25 minutes on those days can help.
+I teach from a baseline of being very supportive and encouraging.
 Sometimes students have slumps in interest which are quite normal, often in 8th and 9th grade.
-I recommend weathering these episodes and holding the fort as this approach had yielded many incredibly musical and talented high school cellists!
+I recommend weathering these episodes and holding the fort with encouragement and support as this approach has yielded many incredibly musical and talented high school cellists!

 My best advice is for parents to let me know about any changes in attitude so we can all work together.
 Music is a performing art that requires much discipline but it is rewarding on so many fronts.
-I generally encourage parents to remain supportive and try to keep a long-range plan of the overall benefits of music.
-As a parent, I know it’s difficult but I try very hard to simply remind my children to practice, not harangue them.
-I focus on trying to nurture my childrens’ musical talents and interests without being too heavily involved on a personal level.
+I generally encourage parents to keep a long-range plan of the overall benefits of music.
+As a parent, I know it’s difficult but I tried very hard to simply remind my sons to practice their violins "before dinner, or in between homework", without being too heavily involved on a personal level.

-Please note that I am generally unable to assist on all-day events scheduled on a Saturday or Sunday.
+Please note that I am generally unable to assist on all-day events scheduled on Saturday as I teach all day.
+Sunday is the only day I don't teach but I try to attend recitals on Sunday if I can..
 Thanks.

 I look forward to a terrific year of making music together!